 artifacts

 Ana María Caballero and Alex Estorick launched artifacts, a long-form generative AI project, in 2023.
 This collection imagines a new token economy where both image and coinage can challenge tired histories.
 In 2024, they created a site-specific iteration of the project for Oxford’s Ashmolean Museum, which became the museum’s first digital art acquisition.
+This project was a Finalist for the Lumen Prize and named one of artnet’s most impactful digital projects of 2023.

 collaborations